Tipsy Apple-Parsnip Cake with Sultanas and Cider Glaze

 Coarse Sugar: AKA Decorating Sugar.
 Refined sugar with a coarse granule that is resistant to melting.
 This is commonly found in many colors.

-95% refined granulated white sugar bathed in a bit of cane molasses.
+Brown Sugar: 95% refined granulated white sugar bathed in a bit of cane molasses.
 Dark brown sugar has more molasses and thus a richer flavor.
 Pro-tip: if your brown sugar has hardened you can microwave it for a few seconds to soften it again.
 Store in an airtight container with a piece of bread to keep it moist.

 Demerara Sugar: A partially refined light brown cane sugar originally from Guyana (formerly a colony called Demerara).
 The sugar is produced from the first crystallization during processing of cane juice into sugar crystals.
 The crystals are large and crunchy, with a natural caramel flavor.
 The crystals are resistant to melting during baking and offer a nice sparkle when sprinkled over cookies or pie crusts before baking.
 Turbinado sugar is basically the same thing as Demerara sugar, but is named because it is processed in turbines.
 The crystals are large, crunchy, and dry with a molasses flavor.